seffradev/you-re-the-monster/README.md

 ## Ideas
 - Terminal system for access cards/"hacking"
+    - 80x24 characters
+        - When you reach the end, wrap everything around to the first line
     - Every terminal has their own history and screen
     - Purpose is to clear and log out after everything, otherwise you might be found out
 - Access/code cards
     - Get from dialogue or loot
+    - Have to put them back to avoid suspicion

 ## Copyright
 - Fira Code - https://github.com/tonsky/FiraCode